-If you would like to learn how to become a property manager, it’s good to first get an idea of what the requirements are.
+If you would like to be a property manager, it’s good to first get an idea of what the requirements are.
 The demand for property managers is increasing as the vacation rental industry grows every year.
-Some benefits of being a vacation rental property manager include a potentially higher monthly rate than residential managers and flexible working hours.

 Read on to discover more about what property managers do, how much they earn, and how you can get certified to manage vacation rental properties.